 Dangers of Drinking Parents: Statistical Data

-- According to CDC, every 1 in 10 pregnant women has reported using alcohol.
+- According to the CDC, every 1 in 10 pregnant women has reported using alcohol.

 - The World Health Organization (WHO) has deemed it essential for every country to raise awareness about the dangers of FASD.